 Research

 My research focuses on the interplay between politics, ideology, and popular culture.
-In my upcoming manuscript, to be published by OSU Press, I examined six popular Italian illustrated periodicals from the 1920s through the late 1940s, many of which heavily incorporated comics from the US.
+In Comic Fascism, published by OSU Press, I examined six popular Italian illustrated periodicals from the 1920s through the late 1940s, many of which heavily incorporated comics from the US.
 The study is a cultural and political history of how various sociopolitical positions became entangled with the Fascist project.
-The book is scheduled to be released in July 2025 under the title, Comic Fascism: Ideology, Catholicism, and Americanism in Italian Children's Periodicals.

 Teaching